0x7c13/Notepads/README.md

 The beta is intended to collect feedback, report bugs and glitches.
 For more info and issue reporting, please use [Github Issues](https://github.com/JasonStein/Notepads/issues).
 You can also join Notepads Discord server and chat with me directly: [Notepads Discord Server](https://discord.gg/VqetCub)

+## Platform limitation (UWP):

+* If you drag a file into Notepads, file save picker will ask you to save it before closing due to UWP restriction.
+* Editor view resizing glitch is caused by system control and won't fix for now.
+* You won't be able to save files to system folders due to UWP restriction (windows, system32 etc.).
+* Notepads does not work well with large file, so I am setting the file size limit to 1MB for now.
+* You can not associate potentially harmful file types (.ps1, .bat, .xaml etc) with Notepads.

 ## Downloads:

-Please head over to [Github Releases](https://github.com/JasonStein/Notepads/releases) section to download latest build.
+Please head over to [Github Releases](https://github.com/JasonStein/Notepads/releases) section to download latest release.
+Or get the latest version of Notepads in the [Microsoft Store](https://www.microsoft.com/store/apps/9nhl4nsc67wm).

 ## Roadmap: